pymc-devs/pytensor/doc/library/config.rst

 .. attribute:: compute_test_value_opt

-    As ``compute_test_value``, but it is the value used during Pytensor's rewriting phase.
-This is used to help debug shape errors in Pytensor's rewrites.
+    As ``compute_test_value``, but it is the value used during PyTensor's rewriting phase.
+This is used to help debug shape errors in PyTensor's rewrites.

 .. attribute:: print_test_value

     Bool value, default: ``False``

-    If ``'True'``, Pytensor will include the test values in a variable's ``__str__`` output.
+    If ``'True'``, PyTensor will include the test values in a variable's ``__str__`` output.

 .. attribute:: exception_verbosity